litmuschaos/v1-litmus-docs/docs/pod-network-latency.md

 <div class="danger">
     <strong>NOTE</strong>:
         Experimenting Cluster should be non-minikube cluster .
-Minikube is not seen to inject
-                the desired chaos.
         Experiment is supported only on Docker Runtime.
-We do not support containerd/CRIO runtimes yet for network tests.There is a way to directly invoke tc, but these utils aren't added yet.
+Support for containerd/CRIO runtimes will be added in subsequent releases.
 </div>

 ## Entry Criteria